HarvMatthews/SocialMedia_ReportGen/README.md

 ------------------------------------
 ------------------------------------
-Using this to help me learn and play around with GitHub.
-Always open to suggestion and places to improve
+Always open to suggestion and places to improve.

-Currently shows your stats of messages/snaps

 Shows stats as a print statement, But im currently doing the stats side then will look into displaying data nicely

+Currently implementing most sent and recieved words of all time (Removing filler words)

 -Would be interesting to in the future implement:
   - Comparing the graphs of blocked friends with friends added